 ODL leverages the digital asset XRP to eliminate prefunding, reduce operational costs and unlock capital — for faster and more affordable cross-border payments.
-Additionally, Ripple’s agreement to acquire 40% of Tranglo will see Tranglo play a critical role in fuelling the expansion of new ODL corridors in Asia Pacific.
+Additionally, Ripple’s partnership with Tranglo is fuelling the expansion of new ODL corridors in Asia Pacific.
 The figures are encouraging: Tranglo processed over USD200 million in ODL payments between Sept 2021 and May 2022.

 Blockchain payments can provide true real-time settlement, greater transparency and security.
 Almost 60% of respondents to the Blockchain in Payments survey by Ripple view a blockchain network with a single API link to many international partners as key to delivering cost savings.